 While the process can be daunting, your experienced disability attorney will be able to guide you through the process.
 They do not get paid until you win your case.
 You can seek help without worrying about upfront costs or unexpected bills.

 The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you would like to talk to an experienced disability lawyer about your polio and its impact on your ability to work, call us at (888) 321-8131.
+If you would like to talk to an experienced disability lawyer about your diabetes and its impact on your ability to work, call us at (888) 321-8131.
 We would be happy to evaluate your case and to discuss how to help you through the appeal process.